dqromney/markups/projects/training/amazon/aws/aws.md

         - Bridge the gap between agents and principles
             - Customers should create a center of excellence, or CoE, to bring together these two groups (Finance and IT).
 A center of excellence is responsible for helping align interests and behaviors across an organization.
 A good center of excellence has both IT and finance components.
+            - Team Responsibilities
+                - Align incentives
+                - Becoming the face of governance,
+                - Helping to drive automation,
+                - Reporting,
+                - Governance, and
+                - Setting up and measuring key performance indicators, or KPIs, in the organization to track progress.
 - Module 7: Introduction to Migration Portfolio Assessment (MPA
     - Who should use the MPA tool
     - When and how to use the MPA tool